-One of the main things you want to keep in mind when using a website or blog as a communication tool for your business, is to make sure that users can find what they are looking for on your site quickly and easily, and that search engines can find and index your pages for relevant searches and search results.
+Something to keep in mind when using a website or blog as a communication tool for your business is to make sure that users can find what they are looking for on your site quickly and easily and that search engines can find and index your pages for relevant searches and search results.

 This is where Tags can help you.
 Tags can be useful for letting users find what they are looking for and for letting search engines know what your content is about.

 In this tutorial, you are going to learn what tags are, how tags can help WordPress users, and how to use tags in your posts to improve user experience and search engine indexing.

 To learn how to configure WordPress tags, see the tutorial below:

 Complete the step-by-step tutorial below to learn more about using tags in your WordPress posts.

 Tags – What Are They And How Can They Help You?